mendhak/bitbucket-all-pull-requests/README.md

-All Pull Requests Add-on for Atlassian Stash with Mergeability status
+All Pull Requests Add-on for Atlassian Bitbucket Server with Mergeability status
 =====================================================================